Roasted Honeynut Squash Stuffed with a Kasha & Vegetable Pilaf

 (We need vitamin A for good vision and eye health and for a strong immune system.)

-Harvested from late September through early October.
+Harvested from late September through December.
 They store well for about a month in a cool, dry place.

 Chef Dan Barber influenced a professor and vegetable breeder from Cornell University to give a try to make butternut squash taste better.
 These little guys were bred for flavor, and not yield.
 They have been around since 2015 – I have noticed them to me more prevalent at farmers’ markets… thats a good thing!